 Piano Lesson - Why Not Have It All?

-music.
-I also know pianists that has a tremendous ability to play by
+I also know pianists that has a tremendous ability to play by ear.
+How can

-ear.
-How can you become a classical pianist having a good ear and the
+you become a classical pianist having a good ear and the ability to play

 Personally I have been asked many times to play piano to singers who wants to sing in another key then the one in the sheet music available.
 This happens because I have developed my ability to play by ear and to change keys on the go.
 Of course, someone could transpose the music to a lower key and write it down in order to play sheet music but it is much work involved and often you will not have time to write the music down.